shaovoon/video_encoder_for_ogl_dx/README.md

 All these methods comes with their pros and cons.
 They range from the most difficult/control to ease to use but with little control.

-The first method is to construct your own media session (a topology) which is the most flexible/control, on the other hand it has the highest difficulty reserved for MF professional because you have to find Media Source, Transform and Media Sink and connect them together.
+The first method is to construct your own media session which is a topology.
+This appraoach has the most flexible/control, on the other hand it has the highest difficulty reserved for MF professional because you have to find Media Source, Transform and Media Sink and connect them together.
 However, you have the flexibility to choose your transform vendor.
 For those who are not familiar: Media Sources are used to demultiplex the source file.
 Media Foundation Transforms are used to decode and encode streams.
 Media Sinks are used to multiplex the streams and write the multiplexed stream to a file or network.
 There is one downside to using this method, because you have to write and register your Media Source dll on user computer.
 In most cases, this does not present a problem.
 But my UWP app's installation and operation is sandboxed, meaning all the file saves and registry writes are redirected to unknown location.
 I am not sure if MF can find and instantiate my Media Source dll if all its does is only look at global registry and folders.

-The second method is using a transcoding API which makes it easier to construct the media session for you with the most sensible options chosen for you.
-This method is out of question for me because I am not transcoding a video file into another different format.
+The second method is using a Transcoding API which makes it easier to construct the media session for you with the most sensible options chosen for you.
+This method is out of question for me because I am not transcoding a video file into another format.

-The third method is the most simple to integrate with your OpenGL render.
-One very big downside is it always choose Microsoft software transform even when there are hardware accelerated ones on your system, like in my case, I have the Intel and NVidia H264 h/w encoders(See below).
-This is approach I chose.
+The third method, SinkWriter, is the most simple to integrate with your OpenGL render.
+One very big downside is it always choose Microsoft **software** transform even when there are hardware accelerated ones available on your system, like in my case, I have the Intel and NVidia H264 h/w encoders(See below).
+This is the approach I chose.

 ```